astroumd/admit/doc/sphinx/userguideintro.rst

 Typically an astronomer will interact with ADMIT in one of two ways:

 * By retrieving the ADMIT products from the ALMA Archive.
 These products will be in a gzipped tar file of size a few to a few tens of megabytes.
-Once untar'ed on the disk, these products can be viewed with a browser utilizing the index.html file provided or inspected directly with unix or xml tools.
+Once untar'ed on the disk, these products can be viewed with a browser utilizing the index.html file provided or inspected directly with Unix or xml tools.
 Archive products available later in 2016.

 * By creating a local ADMIT flow to do the user requested analysis, inspect the results, and then modify and improve the flow parameters to achieve the desired final data products.